Moment We Shared Stays Atop Chinese Mainland Daily Box Office - UrduPoint

 "Moment We Shared" Stays Atop Chinese Mainland Daily Box Office

-06 million U.S. Dollars) in revenue on its third day of screening, bringing its total box office to 177 million yuan.
+18 million U.S. Dollars) in revenue on its fourth day of screening, bringing its total box office to 207 million yuan.

 Recent Stories